aa25g15/android-dev-java/README.md

 Also called package private, means can only be accessed by classes in same package.

 ## super Keyword
-The super keyword is used to access the blueprint of the immediate parent class, its members, fields, methods and constructors.
+* The super keyword is used to access the blueprint of the immediate parent class, its members, fields, methods and constructors.
+* Use extend keyword to create a child class from a particular class.

 ## Annotations or Decorators
 In Java, annotations are used to provide metadata to the compiler, for example, @override is written on top of a method which in delcared in parent class but is overridden in the child class.
 But in this specific example, it is not mandatory to add override annotation.
 Also, you cannot override static and final methods and we should try to override abstract methods of the super class.